Are you a proud introvert? It’s popular nowadays.

 But no, that won't be enough.
 Take a little break and go back.
 You need to maintain eye contact for as long as the conversation goes on.

-Making and maintaining eye contact can be difficult, but as you do it time and again, it’ll become your second nature.
+Making and maintaining eye contact can be difficult, but as you do it time and again, it’ll become second nature.
+Promise.

 Say “Thank you.”
 Perhaps people pay little attention to “Sorry,” “Thank you,” and such, but they do notice when these words are missing.
 So use those and similar phrases a lot.